What to bring on a trip to Europe

 I recommend trousers in dark colours only, because they’re easy to match with the rest of your clothes.

-It may be a good idea to pack shorts or skirts if you plan a trip to Europe during summer, but only if you’re going to hot countries, mainly in the south of Europe.
+Pack shorts or skirts if you plan a trip to Europe during summer, if you’re going to hot countries.
+Otherwise, they may be a waste of space in your luggage because in many places in Europe the evenings are cool in summer.

-* Convertible travel trousers with a zipper at the knees that turns them into shorts.
+A way to deal with unpredictable weather is to pack long trousers you can roll up when it’s warm, or convertible travel trousers with a zipper at the knees that turns them into shorts.

 The latter would normally also be of a quick-dry material, which is always a good idea when you plan your packing.